1 in 3 trees

 Gifts in wills are vital for everything we do

-Every single one of our woods across the UK has been supported by wonderful forward-thinking people who kindly left a gift in their will.
+Every single one of our woods across the UK has been supported by wonderful people who kindly left a gift in their will.

 From fighting development threats and restoring damaged ancient woodland, to acquiring new sites and planting native trees, gifts in wills are essential for our work.

-Credit: Steve Carter / WTML
+Credit: Philip Formby / WTML

 Glen Finglas, Scotland